openjdk/jfx17u/CONTRIBUTING.md

 where `LONG-COMMIT-HASH` is the long (40 char) commit hash of the fix as found in the main jfx repo.
 The Skara tooling will then note that it is a backport, and replace the title with the correct issue title.

-If Skara detemines that the backport is clean, the bot will add the `clean` label and mark it as `ready` for integration. _If_ a project lead has approved including this bug to the current update release, a review of a clean backport is optional; such a backport may be integrated without further review.
+If Skara detemines that the backport is clean, the bot will add the `clean` label and mark it as `ready` for integration. _If_ a project lead has approved this bug for inclusion in the current update release, a review of a clean backport is optional; such a backport may be integrated without further review.
 If there is any concern over the risk of the backport, please ask for a review.